WE2722/RandomForest-GBM/README.md

 # RandomForest-GBM

 Unified repository for the team's ensemble-learning implementations: a modular CART Decision Tree, a Random Forest ensemble and a Gradient Boosting Machine (GBM) implementation.
-This README summarizes each module, shows quick start examples, testing instructions, and contribution notes so teammates can collaborate and evaluate results consistently.
+This README summarizes each module, shows quick start examples, and testing instructions notes so teammates can evaluate results consistently.

 ---